hadronized/strongly-typed-thoughts.net/assets/markdown/about.md

 only one who puts images, documents, executables or music tracks here, and I am not a cop.

-However, if I spot someone is putting any kind of file that **could be considered as an issue**, I’ll delete it and revoke that person any access to file hosting.
+However, if I spot someone putting any kind of file that **could be considered as an issue**, I’ll delete it and revoke that person any access to file hosting.
 Any file that satisfies the following list will be
 deleted: